Cochrane Kidney and Transplant (CKT) develop and maintain a database known as the Cochrane Kidney and Transplant Register of Studies.

 - tracks the progress of reviews by linking studies sent to and used by authors

 The database is populated from a variety of sources:

 - Monthly searches of the Cochrane Central Register of Controlled Trials (CENTRAL)

 - Handsearching of kidney-related journals and the proceedings of major kidney conferences

 - Searching of the current year of EMBASE OVID SP

 - Weekly current awareness alerts for selected kidney and transplant journals

 - Searches of the International Clinical Trials Register (ICTRP) Search Portal and ClinicalTrials.gov for ongoing studies

-All reports are screened for relevance in terms the scope of Cochrane Kidney and Transplant & study design (i.e randomized controlled trial (RCT) or quasi randomisded controlled (CCT) trial.
+All reports are screened for relevance in terms of the scope of Cochrane Kidney and Transplant & study design (i.e randomised controlled trial (RCT) or quasi-randomised controlled trial (CCT)).
 The full-text of all potential reports is obtained.

 If the report is a new study, a new study is created and the reference added to that study.
 Individual reports can be linked to more than 1 study.